How to Compute a Moving Sum: Two Stacks Variants

 } The order of {\tt evict} and {\tt insert} affects which calculations are performed and leads to algorithms with different batch lengths, i.e., different lengths of the prefix and suffix aggregates that are computed.
 Evict-then-Insert has the following pattern of computation.

-Note however that Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} contain an extra $*$ operation in {\tt evict} that is trivial to remove and we shall ignore this extra operation.
-Insert-then-Evict also has an occasional extra operation that is discarded and not used in the computation of a $y_i$ when the window length is fixed.
+Note however that Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} contain an extra $*$ operation in {\tt evict} that is trivial to remove and we shall ignore this extra operation. \footnote{ Indeed, we have removed this operation from our implementation sketch. } Insert-then-Evict also has an occasional extra operation that is discarded and not used in the computation of a $y_i$ when the window length is fixed.

 This extra operation occurs at $i=n+1, 2(n+1), 3(n+1), \ldots$ and is present because the {\tt insert} procedure is unaware of whether it will be immediately followed by an {\tt evict} operation, and so must prepare for a length $n+1$ window aggregation that may never be queried.
 This extra operation supports the ability of the algorithm to handle variable window lengths, and so is necessary to the implementations. \footnote{ One could of course defer the operation to the next {\tt query} but that would lead to an algorithm with different characteristics. } When the window length is fixed (after the first $n$ insertions), the extra $*$ operation in Insert-then-Evict can be avoided by using a fourth procedure, {\tt combined-insert-evict}, which performs insertion and eviction in the same procedure call.
 Adding {\tt combined-insert-evict} to the supported procedure calls does not hinder the ability to vary window length in these algorithms, though the details obviously depend on which data structures are used to implement Two Stacks.
 The general approach to {\tt combined-insert-evict} amounts to the following.